List of Benefits for Veterans 90 Percent Disabled

 Monthly Compensation Rates for 90 Percent Disabled Veterans

-For 2020, the cost-of-living-adjustment (COLA) was increased by approximately 1.6 percent, resulting in a rise in benefits for veterans.
-On December 1, 2019, veterans rated as 90 percent disabled without any qualifying dependents began receiving $1,862.96 in VA disability compensation.
+For 2023, the cost-of-living-adjustment (COLA) was increased by approximately 8.7 percent, resulting in a rise in benefits for veterans.
+As of December 1, 2022, veterans rated as 90 percent disabled without any qualifying dependents began receiving $2,172.39 in VA disability compensation.
 Depending on the type of qualifying dependent(s), veterans rated as 90 percent disabled began receiving the following monthly compensation amounts: